MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-tagging/index.md

 For more information about naming and tagging in Azure, see:

-- [Naming conventions for Azure resources](../../ready/azure-best-practices/naming-and-tagging.md).
+- [Develop your naming and tagging strategy for Azure resources](../../ready/azure-best-practices/naming-and-tagging.md).
 Refer to this guidance for recommended naming conventions for Azure resources.

 - [Use tags to organize your Azure resources and management hierarchy](/azure/azure-resource-manager/management/tag-resources).
-You can apply tags in Azure at both the resource group and individual resource level, giving you flexibility in the granularity of any accounting reports based on applied tags.
+You can apply tags in Azure at the levels of both the resource group and individual resources, giving you flexibility in the granularity of any accounting reports that are based on applied tags.

 ## Next steps

-Resource tagging is just one of the core infrastructure components requiring architectural decisions during a cloud adoption process.
-Visit the architectural decision guides overview to learn about alternative patterns or models used when making design decisions for other types of infrastructure.
+Resource tagging is just one of the core infrastructure components that requires architectural decisions in a process of cloud adoption.
+To learn about alternative patterns or models for making design decisions about other types of infrastructure, see the architectural decision guides.

 > [!div class="nextstepaction"]
 > [Architectural decision guides](../index.md)